bubbleboy14/registeredeventlistener/README.md

 there is a readable file at the specified path (configurable via the -m flag, with default: /var/local/rtimer_elapsed.mp3), and mplayer is installed.

-## listener.py

-This module includes four classes: Event, SocketIO, Signal, and Timer.

-### Event
-This class uses a Registrar subclass instance to manage read, write, signal, and timeout events.

-### SocketIO
-This class uses a Registrar subclass instance to manage read, and write events.

-### Signal
-This class uses the signal library and a Registrar subclass instance to manage signal events.

-### Timer
-This class uses a Registrar subclass to manage timer events.

-## rel.py

-R.E.L.
-Registed Event Listener is a pure-python implementation of [pyevent](https://github.com/jaraco/pyevent), which is a wrapper around [libevent](http://monkey.org/~provos/libevent/), providing an identical interface without the need to compile C code, and without breaking the GIL / threading.

-### basic functions:
-    read(socket, callback, *args)
-    write(socket, callback, *args)
-    timeout(delay, callback, *args)
-    signal(sig, callback, *args)
-    event(callback,arg=None,evtype=0,handle=None)
-    dispatch()
-    loop()
-    abort()
-    abort_branch() (non-pyevent only)
-    thread()
-    init()

-### registrars
-rel will use the fastest registrar available on your system:

-    supported_methods = ['epoll','poll','kqueue','select','pyevent']

-The supported_methods[] registrar priority list, as well as other settings, can be altered using the (optional) initialize() function:

-### initialize(methods=supported_methods,options=()) - possible options:
-    'verbose' - prints out certain events
-    'report' - prints status of non-pyevent registrar every 5 seconds 'strict' - ONLY try specified methods
-    'threaded' - enable GIL hack -- pyevent only!

-### override()
-This override function can be used to seamlessly swap rel into a pyevent application.